Interview with Demoscener – kb (Farbrausch)

 But don’t worry, basically everyone else in the scene couldn’t care less if it’s TRSI or just T or just RSI or, seriously, people, get a grip already.
 Or just write a nice letter to your family and put some glue over the stamps just to feel relevant again, ‘k?

 Oh.. well I guess where there’s people there’s drama… but honesty I’m very surprised to hear that your group doesn’t have leaders or structures.
-I kind of imagined there must be
+I kind of imagined there must be a strict hierarchy… then how do Farbrausch project start usually?
+Can you explain its demo-making process?

 As I already said, the premise Farbrausch operate on is “let’s do stuff”.
 So we don’t really have the _one_ process for making demos.
 Pick five of our demos and I can tell you five different stories about how they came to be.
 But in the end there is a common thread: It all starts with somebody having one idea, and then others joining in because they think it’s cool.
 This could be Chaos wanting to show off his multicore physics, or it could be Fiver2 who always wanted to do a disco demo and thanks to that new “bloom” effect finally could, or it’s Ryg who declared he wanted to make an “we can also do art” demo at one Evoke, and with a little help of Ronny and me we suddenly had “Cargo cult”.
 But from then on the actual creation stories diverge again.